mheadd/communitydata.io/README.md

 ## Current status

-A basic CKAN instance to support this effort has been [set up](http://communitydata.io/api/util/status), and several community-mamanged data portals have [been identified](communityopendatacatalogs.csv).
+A basic CKAN instance to support this effort has been [set up](http://communitydata.io/api/util/status), and several community-managed data portals have [been identified](communityopendatacatalogs.csv).

 ## How you can help